ThomasBrazier/starter-hugo-academic/content/authors/admin/_index.md

     - course: PhD in Ecology & Evolution
       institution: University of Rennes 1
       year: 2022
-    - course: Master's Degree in Ecology and Modelling for Ecology
+    - course: Master's Degree in Ecology & Evolution with a major in Modelling, with honors, first of the year
       institution: University of Rennes 1
       year: 2019
-    - course: BSc in Life Sciences and Biology of Organisms
+    - course: BSc in Life Sciences and Biology of Organisms, with honors, first of the year
       institution: Pierre and Marie Curie Paris 6 University and Aix-Marseille University
       year: 2017
 superuser: true